5:125 Personal Technology and Social Media; Usage and Conduct

 The Superintendent or designee shall:

-Inform District employees about this policy as part of training on educator ethics, teacher-student conduct, and school employee-student conduct required by Board policy 5:120, Ethics and Conduct.
+- Inform District employees about this policy during the in-service on educator ethics, teacher-student conduct, and school employee-student conduct required by Board policy 5:120, Employee Ethics; Conduct and Conflict of Interest.

 - Direct Building Principals to annually:

 - Provide their building staff with a copy of this policy.